wlswotmd/gef/docs/FAQ.md

 Regarding kernel debugging, I haven't been able to confirm how much the structure is different.

 ## Does GEF support TEE OS other than OP-TEE?
-No, GEF does not support them.
+No, GEF does not support it.

 If there is publicly available test image, I consider developing to support that OS.